jocelynz4890/panko-backend/design/concepts/Calendar/testing.md

 The test suite demonstrates the functionality of the **Calendar** concept through four scenarios:

-1.  **Principle Verification**: Alice assigns a "Pizza" snapshot to a specific date.
+1.  **Principle Verification**: Alice assigns a "Pizza" recipe attempt to a specific date.
 This directly tests the principle: "when a person decides they want to make a particular dish on a specific day, they create a calendar entry that links that plan to the chosen date."
-The `assignSnapshotToDate` action is called, and the state is verified using `_getScheduledRecipes`.
+The `assignRecipeToDate` action is called, and the state is verified using `_getScheduledRecipes`.
 2.  **Single Deletion**: Alice removes the specific "Pizza" entry.
 This confirms the ability to `deleteScheduledRecipe` as required by the actions list.
 3.  **Bulk Deletion**: Alice schedules "Pasta" multiple times.
-Then `deleteAllScheduledRecipesWithSnapshot` is called (which would typically happen via a sync if the underlying Snapshot/Recipe was deleted).
+Then `deleteAllScheduledRecipesWithRecipe` is called (which would typically happen via a sync if the underlying Recipe was deleted).
 The trace verifies that all "Pasta" entries are gone, but the "Pizza" entry remains, ensuring specificity of the delete action.
 4.  **Isolation**: Bob schedules items.
 The trace confirms that querying Alice's calendar does not return Bob's items, fulfilling the implicit requirement that `_getScheduledRecipes` filters by the user provided.